gioblu/PJON/devices/sensors/LEDAR/README.md

 Once crafted, ATtiny85 has to be flashed with the [LEDAR](software/LEDAR/LEDAR.ino) sketch using an ISP programmer, see [ATtiny85 interfacing](https://github.com/gioblu/PJON/wiki/ATtiny-interfacing)

-LEDAR has been engineered with the strong feeling that, in the future, "smart houses" will not necessarily host a multitude of inefficient and convoluted embedded real-time operative systems, in whatever "thing", consuming a lot of power running Ethernet over WiFi and exposing vulnerabilities also out of the physical boundaries of houses, but more probably, will host many dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.
+LEDAR has been engineered with the strong feeling that, in the future, "smart houses" will not necessarily host a multitude of inefficient and convoluted embedded real-time operative systems, in whatever "thing", consuming a lot of power running Ethernet over WiFi and exposing vulnerabilities also out of the physical boundaries of houses.
+Otherwise, more probably, will host many dedicated microcontrollers connected to a wired, common, open-source, lightweight and less power consuming communication bus, unhackable without direct physical access to its wiring.

 LEDAR should be considered as a general "guideline" on how PJON compatible devices can be published and shared with other PJON users through the [devices](../../README.md) directory.
 Feel free to make a pull request proposing a new device you have engineered.